vgari001/template-lab-01-intro-to-sct/README.md

 git clone <github-url>
 ```

-Replacing the above `<github-url>` with the url that you copied from the “Clone or download” box.
+Make sure to replace the above `<github-url>` with the url that you copied from the “Clone or download” box.
 This will create a new folder named `lab-01-linux-intro-...` with some additional text based on your username/groupname.
 This new directory is a copy of the GitHub repository, and is already initialized as a Git project.
 Move into this new directory and we can begin modifying it.

 > Note: README.md files are special in GitHub repositories.
 The contents of the README.md file in the repository's root will actually be rendered along with a list of files for anyone who visits the repository.
 The hash (#) at the beginning of the line is part of GitHub Markdown which specifies that this line should be a title.
 [You can read more about GitHub Markdown here](https://guides.github.com/features/mastering-markdown/).